DMVis/DMVis/documentation/components/bar.md

 - Type: `boolean`
 - Default: `false`

-Whether the bar flips its orientation when `height` is negative or not.
+Whether the bar flips its orientation when `height` is negative.

 ## hoverText